ramezrafla/redis-oplog/README.md

 - `cacheTimeout` (ms) is the max time a document is unaccessed before it is deleted - default 45 minutes
 - `cacheTimer` (ms) sets the delay in the `setTimeout` timer that checks cache documents' last access delay - default 10 minutes

 In other words, your worst delay before clearing a document is `cacheTimeout + cacheTimer`.
 Don't set `cacheTimer` too low so not to overload your server with frequent checks, set it too high and you overload your memory.
-Default is 5 minutes.

 Each project is different, so watch your memory usage to make sure your `cacheTimeout` does not bust your heap memory.
 It's a tradeoff, db hits vs meteor instance memory.
-Regardless, you are using way less memory than the original redis-oplog as there is no duplication of docs (exception: if you have large docs, see notes at end of this doc)
+Regardless, you are using way less memory than the original redis-oplog as there is no duplication of docs (exception: if you have large infrequently used docs / fields, see notes at end of this doc).

 ## Setup & basic usage

+**Notes:**

-**Note:** All setup is done server-side only, the following methods are not exposed client-side (nor should they be)
+1. All setup is done server-side only, the following methods are not exposed client-side (nor should they be)
+2. Please look at the API section below

 ### Caching